 - Health Education

 - Physical Education

 - Music Education

 - Special Education - (Intervention specialist, kindergarten through grade twelve).
-For teaching learners with Mild/Moderate Disabilities.
+For teaching learners with Mild/Moderate Disabilities or Moderate/Intensive Disabilities.

 Requirements for Admission to Teacher Education Licensure Programs

 Neither admission to the University nor declaration of a major related to a teaching field guarantees admission to the Beeghly College of Education (BCOE)'s teacher education programs or candidacy for a teaching license.
 Formal admission to teacher education is required before students are allowed to enroll in junior and senior level courses in the College.

 After candidates have completed a minimum of 50 semester hours and fulfilled all other admission requirements, they should submit an application for admission to the teacher education program (Upper Division).
 The application for Upper Division must be completed and submitted to BCOE Room 2101 by:

 - September 1st to register for Upper Division courses for Spring;